contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 **Loading order:** Here you can set the loading order of the internal and external stylesheets.

-**Combine scripts:** Here you can determine whether the .css and .js files should be combined.
+**Combine scripts:** Here you can determine if the .css and .js files should be merged.

 ## RSS/Atom feeds

 Feeds embedded in a page layout are linked in the header area of the page and can be subscribed to directly in the address bar of most modern web browsers.
 The "header" is not the header of your page layout, but the `<head>`tag of the HTML source code.

-**News feeds:** Here you select the feeds of the news archives.
+**News Feeds:** Here you can select the feeds of the news archives.

 **Calendar feeds**: Here you can select the feeds of the calendars.